Y0Coss/docs-fork/pages/manage_and_operate/kms/okms-certificate-management/guide.en-gb.md

 The second part of the form allows you to specify the [OVHcloud identities](/pages/manage_and_operate/iam/identities-management) associated with the certificate used to calculate access rights via the [OVHcloud IAM](/pages/account_and_service_management/account_information/iam-policy-ui).

-It is possible to add the ‘root’ identity to the certificate so as not to be constrained by the OVHcloud IAM.
+It is possible to add the `root` identity to the certificate so as not to be constrained by the OVHcloud IAM.

 ![Create a certificate](images/create_certificat_04.png){.thumbnail}